moraguma/GDrama/README.md

 A more thorough tutorial may be created in the future if there's demand for it.
 For now, you can explore the example project provided to see to use GDrama in practice!

+If you're struggling to create a .gdrama file, a step-by-step explanation can be found [here](https://github.com/moraguma/GDrama/issues/18).

 ## How it works

 The GDrama language is used to write cutscenes inside the Godot editor.
 It is meant to resemble a screenplay!
 Here's what a simple dialogue looks like